JaviLoPiq/javilopiq.github.io/index.md

 permalink: /
 ---

 Welcome to my research site!
-I’m an Applied Research Scientist specializing in Quantum-Inspired Classical Algorithms as part of the [Global Technology Applied Research (GTAR)](https://www.jpmorgan.com/technology/applied-research) team at [JP Morgan Chase](https://www.jpmorganchase.com).
+I’m an Applied Research Scientist specializing in Quantum-Inspired and Randomized Algorithms as part of the [Global Technology Applied Research (GTAR)](https://www.jpmorgan.com/technology/applied-research) team at [JP Morgan Chase](https://www.jpmorganchase.com).

 Here, you can learn about my background, current research, and recent publications, and how to get in touch.